nus-cs2103-AY2122S2/ip/docs/README.md

 #### Delete tasks
 Users can delete tasks from Duke if there are too many tasks in the task list.

+#### Find tasks
+Users can find tasks quickly and easily just by keying in a simple search query.

+#### Undo recent command
+Users can undo their most recent command if they made a typo in their task description.

 ## Usage